lkhollman/CppND-Capstone-Snake-Game/README.md

 ## Basic Build Instructions

 1. Clone this repo.
-1. DELETE build directory from project
+1. Delete build directory from project
 2. Make a new build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
     3a.
 If you get the following error: